ECE4180-Project/Baby-Monitor/README.md

    app = Flask(__name__)
   ```
 - After the instantiation, various functions and app routes are implemented that will be discussed later.
-- At the end of "app.py," the server starts when teh following segment of code runs.
+- At the end of "app.py," the server starts when the following segment of code runs.
   ```
    if __name__=='__main':
    	if not os.path.exists(directory):